Configuring SpotCollector's General Settings

 Save Spot Notes when checked, the Outgoing Spots panel's Notes textbox is not cleared after the panel's Cluster or Local button is clicked, and the parenthetical phrase (notes saved) is appended to the panel's caption

-Spot Xcvr split when checked with Commander running (version 5.9.2 or later), the outgoing spot notes will track the transceiver's split frequency in kHz, e.g. "up 2.5" or "dn 1"
+Spot Xcvr split when checked with Commander running, the outgoing spot notes will track the transceiver's split frequency in kHz, e.g. up 2.5 or dn 1; additional information can be appended to the outgoing spot notes

 Main F-keys via WW when checked, striking the function keys F5 through F12 will direct WinWarbler to invoke the associated macro; striking the ESC key will direct WinWarbler to abort the current transmission

-Capture location info from notes when checked, SpotCollector attempts to recover location information for an entry's DX station (grid square, IOTA tag) and spotting station (grid square) from its spot notes; if successful, this information is used in preference to location information provided by the cluster software
+Capture location info from notes when checked, SpotCollector attempts to recover location information for an entry's DX station (grid square, IOTA tag.
+POTA tag, SOTA tag, WWFF tag)) and spotting station (grid square) from its spot notes; if successful, grid square information is used in preference to grid square information provided by the cluster software

 Lookup missing location info when checked, SpotCollector attempts to obtain location information for an entry's DX station (grid square, IOTA tag, CQ zone, ITU zone, continent, primary administrative subdivision, region) and spotting station (grid square) via DXCC or USAP database lookup if this information has not been extracted from spot notes or provided by the cluster software.

-Automatic DXView Update when checked, creation of a new Spot Database Entry will automatically direct DXView to perform a lookup operation, displaying the station's location on its world map (if DXView is running and its SC Lock button has not been clicked)
+Automatic DXView Lookup when checked, creation of a new Spot Database Entry that with current filtering appears in the Spot Database Display will automatically direct DXView to perform a lookup operation, displaying the station's location on its world map (if DXView is running and its SC Lock button has not been clicked)

 Use multiple monitors when checked, windows that resided on a secondary monitor during the previous session will be restored to the same secondary monitor on startup; when not checked, all windows will be restored to the primary monitor on startup